 New 2020 Volkswagen Golf GTE: specs and on-sale date

 The new eighth-generation Volkswagen Golf will see the plug-in hybrid GTE model returning to the line-up alongside mild-hybrid variants of the popular hatchback.
 The Golf GTE will be the most powerful version of the standard Golf on sale, with a 1.4-litre turbocharged petrol engine combining with an electric motor to produce 242bhp.

 A 13kWh battery offers up to 43 miles of zero-emissions range, with speeds as high as 87mph achievable without assistance from the engine.
-The cells are almost twice as energy -dense as before, meaning the 135kg unit is only slightly larger in size than that in the old, discontinued Golf GTE.
+The cells are almost twice as energy-dense as before, meaning the 135kg unit is only slightly larger in size than that in the previous Golf GTE.

-Performance and fuel-economy figures are yet to be confirmed.
-Volkswagen will also make a second, less powerful Mk8 Golf PHEV, however this will not be sold in the UK.
+Performance and fuel-economy figures have yet to be confirmed.
+Volkswagen will also make another, less powerful Mk8 Golf PHEV, however this will not be sold in the UK.
 Plug-in hybrid versions of this Golf's VW Group sister modes, the SEAT Leon and Skoda Octavia, are also on the way.

 New Volkswagen Golf hybrid